 When you play poker against other players (Texas Hold’em or Omaha), the house doesn’t take a traditional edge.
 Instead, the casino takes a rake (a small cut of each pot or tournament entry).

 That means your edge depends entirely on your skill level.
 Better players can win consistently.
 Beginners may struggle.
-It’s not technically a house edge game, but it’s one of the few casino games where the odds are beatable long term.
+It’s not technically the lowest house edge game, but it’s one of the few casino games where the odds are beatable long term.

 6. European Roulette House Edge: 2.7%